coinflex-exchange/v2/source/includes/_v2_websocket.md

   "code": "<code>",
   "timestamp": "1592491503457",
   "data": {
-            "clientOrderId": "2",
-            "marketCode": "BTC-USD",
-            "side": "SELL",
-            "orderType": "MARKET",
+            "orderID": 304304315061864646,
-            "quantity": "0.2"
+            "quantity": 0.21,
+            "price": 10001,
+            "marketCode": "BTC-USD"
           }
 }
 ```

 Requires an authenticated websocket connection.
-Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to a clients orders (e.g. OrderOpened, OrderMatched etc......).
+Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

+The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time and has the same message format as the reponse for the single order modify method.

 Parameters | Type | Required |Description|
 -------------------------- | -----|--------- | -------------|
 op | STRING | Yes | `modifyorders`
 tag| INTEGER| No|If given and non-zero, it will be echoed in the reply
 dataArray | ARRAY Object | Yes | An array of orders with each order in JSON format, the same format as the method for modifying single orders.
 The max number of orders is still limited by the message length validation so by default up to 20 orders can be modified in a batch, assuming that each order JSON has 200 characters.

-The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time and has the same message format as the reponse for the single order modify method.

 ## Subscriptions - Private